Teaching English as a second language is one thing, and having to teach English for IELTS adds a whole new dimension to the subject matter.

 Even though the IELTS exam is an international test taken globally, it imposes the Anglo/Australian writing standards which are not universal.
 This means that students need to unlearn how they write essays because this is not how they will need to write for IELTS.

 2) Find a solution by looking at the grading criteria

 All IELTS essays are marked with a fixed set of marking criteria. – and there is a public version of these criteria.
 Why not introduce candidates to it?
 If they know what they need to do, then they can/might be able to do it!

 Some Common Problems IELTS Teachers Face

 Problems in IELTS teaching vary according to your students’ ability and background.
 Here are a few common problems that I have encountered in my time as an IELTS teacher.

-Very often when I ask students what the four marking criteria are that they’re marked on, few are able to give me the correct answer.
+Very often when I ask students what the four marking criteria are that they’re marked on, few can give me the correct answer.
 The two most commonly mentioned criteria are grammar and vocabulary.
 What is interesting here, is that grammar and vocabulary only account for 50% of their mark.
 This shows that students often undervalue the importance of coherence, cohesion, and task response.